yucigou/codegoodworks/about.md

 <h1>About</h1>

-<p>Code Good Works is a charitable foundation, committed to providing free training courses to help beginners with their coding journeys.</p>
+<p>Code Good Works is a non-profit charitable foundation, committed to providing free training courses to help beginners with their coding journeys.</p>

 <p>
 If you are considering: